-- Surface mounted posts are normally only used in locations where driven or posts in sockets are not practicable, and therefore are often mounted on a concrete slab of limited thickness.
+Surface mounted posts are normally only used in locations where driven or posts in sockets are not practicable, and therefore are often mounted on a concrete slab of limited thickness.
 It must be ensured that such a slab is adequately reinforced and can resist the overturning forces incurred under impact at the initial type test angle.
-This should be demonstrated through calculation and a design submitted to the overseeing authority for approval. - The foundation should be excavated to the correct depth in a continuous length to at least the minimum length the design permits.
+This should be demonstrated through calculation and a design submitted to the overseeing authority for approval or by using Saferoad standard details.

+The foundation should be excavated to the correct depth in a continuous length to at least the minimum length the design permits.
 Sides should be shuttered where required and the reinforcing steel set in place.
 Reinforcing should be designed in such a way that it is compatible with the use of SAFEROAD anchorage systems which is the preferred method of anchoring in a purpose-built foundation.
-However please note resin anchors can be used. - Concrete should be placed directly from the delivery truck and compacted using vibration; posts on anchorages should be placed before the initial set of the concrete and set to line and level, the concrete should be re-vibrated around the anchorage after it has been placed in the concrete to ensure there are no voids. - Excess spoil should wherever possible be spread locally to avoid unnecessary lorry movement and land fill otherwise it should be disposed of at a licensed tip.
-Or at an agreed location on site for disposal by others in a correct and environmentally responsible manner. - Where the design organisation has deemed existing construction to be suitable to provide a foundation for surface mounted posts the posts will be installed on drilled anchors. - The anchorage system must be installed in accordance with the manufactures instructions and tests must be carried out as specified in BS 5080 Part 1 to ensure the required strength has been achieved, see table below.
-The frequency of the tests will be not less than 1 in 20 or as specified in the contract. - It is critical when fitting resin anchors that the holes are drilled to the correct diameter and depth then thoroughly cleaned using clean compressed air and or brushes. - When the resin anchor has cured, fasteners should be tightened to the minimum torque and thread engagement.
+However please note resin anchors can be used.

+Concrete should be placed directly from the delivery truck and compacted using vibration; posts on anchorages should be placed before the initial set of the concrete and set to line and level, the concrete should be re-vibrated around the anchorage after it has been placed in the concrete to ensure there are no voids.

+Where the design organisation has deemed existing construction to be suitable to provide a foundation for surface mounted posts the posts will be installed on drilled anchors.
+The anchorage system must be installed in accordance with the manufactures instructions and tests must be carried out as specified in BS 5080 Part 1 to ensure the required strength has been achieved, see table on page 20

+The frequency of the tests will be as specified in the contract, but not less than 1 in 20.
+It is critical when fitting resin anchors that the holes are drilled to the correct diameter and depth then thoroughly cleaned using clean compressed air and or brushes.

+When the resin anchor has cured, fasteners should be tightened to the minimum torque and thread engagement.
 Posts should be sat on a grout bed of between 10 and 30mm where the concrete conditions dictate.
-Alternatively, a plastic bed with a compressive strength in excess of the plastic moment of the post may be used. - When the grout has set the anchors should be tightened to 60 to 80Nm
+Alternatively, a plastic bed with a compressive strength in excess of the plastic moment of the post may be used.

+When the grout has set the anchors should be tightened to 60 to 80Nm

-• Surface mounted posts should be manufactured to the correct height for the location the use of detachable height adjusters is not permitted.
+Surface mounted posts should be manufactured to the correct height for the location the use of detachable height adjusters is not permitted.